DataDog/documentation/content/en/developers/guide/dogshell.md

 ## Configure Dogshell

-Dogshell uses a configuration file called `.dogrc` to store your API and application keys, and Datadog site.
+Dogshell uses a configuration file called `.dogrc` to store your API key, application key, and Datadog site.

 To configure Dogshell:
 1. Create a `.dogrc` file in your home directory: